Matthew Hoffman (TV host): Career

-Television hosting
+Television Hosting

 Love Island USA/CBS

 In 2019, Hoffman was chosen to be the official voice, narrator and co-writer of the inaugural season of the American version of Love Island.

+Matthew Hoffman has voiced and co-written over 125 episodes of Love Island for CBS, with MUD referring to him as “the voice and soul” of Love Island.
+Buzzfeed wrote Hoffman was "the most iconic part of the show", Reality Blurred named Hoffman as all of the top three reasons why viewers should watch the reality TV show, while Vulture commented that Hoffman was one of the show's "biggest appeals.”

+In addition to voicing all Love Island commercials from 2019 - 2022 Hoffman also wrote and voiced exclusive narration for The Bold and the Beautiful, The Young and the Restless, and Big Brother.
+The spots featured Hoffman's signature narration woven through previously filmed moments from all three shows.

 It was announced he would return for the second season in August 2020.

-On May 13, 2021, Hoffman hosted and moderated a live discussion regarding the CBS Reality Summer Slate through the social app Clubhouse.
+On May 13, 2021, Hoffman hosted and moderated a live discussion regarding the CBS Reality Summer Slate.
 Hoffman interviewed Julie Chen Moonves, and Arielle Vandenberg, with the three announcing that both shows would premiere on July 7, exclusively on CBS.
-He returned for the show’s third season in 2021.
+He returned for the show's third season in 2021.

 He serves as a co-writer on the show.
-Hoffman also provided narration for the show’s spinoffs on Paramount+.
+Hoffman also provided narration for the show's spinoffs on Paramount+.

 Hoffman made an appearance at an open casting call for Love Island hosted by the ECHL hockey team Orlando Solar Bears on March 4, 2020.

+In 2020, Hoffman appeared as a special guest at the CBS Thanksgiving Day Celebration.